shanghuiyang/rpi-devices/README.md

          LED        Temperature        Relay        Step-Motor         GPS

 ## Visualize Data
 The data from devices can be pushed to an IoT cloud platform for visualizing. rpi-devices designed an interface of IoT cloud, and implemented the interface for [WSN](http://www.wsncloud.com/) cloud and [OneNET](https://open.iot.10086.cn/) cloud.
+Both of them are free for developers.
 You can implement the interface for new IoT cloud and add it to the framework easily.

 * [WSN](http://www.wsncloud.com/)